andresgbecerra/co-induction-anguar/Interview/Angular.md

 - **First-party libraries**
    These libraries are only required if and when they can help you add functionality to your applications or solve a particular problem.
    ![angular cli](../assets/angular-libraries.png)

+- **HTPP**
+  - Angular's HttpClient returns observables from HTTP method calls.
+For instance, http.get('/api') returns an observable.
+This provides several advantages over promise-based HTTP APIs:
+    - Observables do not mutate the server response (as can occur through chained .then() calls on promises).
+Instead, you can use a series of operators to transform values as needed.
+    - HTTP requests are cancellable through the unsubscribe() method
+    - Requests can be configured to get progress event updates
+    - Failed requests can be retried easily

 - **HttpClient**